JakobWl/SpillTea/README.md

-# FadeChat
+# SpillTea

-FadeChat is a real-time chat application that allows users to connect with random people around the world.
+SpillTea is a real-time chat application that allows users to connect with random people around the world.
 Built with ASP.NET Core 9 and React Native (Expo), it provides a modern, mobile-first chat experience with strong authentication.

 ## Features